No items found.

 If you’re writing an uplifting romance or love arc within your novel, dramatic irony might be a way to increase romantic tension.
 For example, you could show a character who is about to be caught kissing someone they aren’t meant to.

-Or, conversely, you can use dramatic irony to let your readers know that the lover is interested – and therefore we can enjoy the muddle of your characters messing up how to be honest with their feelings, content in knowing the happy ending is on its way if the characters can stop being such silly billys.
+Or, conversely, you can use dramatic irony to let your readers know that the lover is interested—and therefore we can enjoy the muddle of your characters messing up how to be honest with their feelings, content in knowing the happy ending is on its way if the characters can stop being such silly billies.

-For example, in one of The Novelry’s Hero Books, Less by Andrew Sean Greer, the narrator speaks to the reader about the eponymous hero, often giving us information that Less within the novel is not aware of until later – that’s dramatic irony.
+For example, in one of The Novelry’s Hero Books, Less by Andrew Sean Greer, the narrator speaks to the reader about the eponymous hero, often giving us information that, within the novel, Less is not aware of until later—that’s dramatic irony.

-Writing for different age readers can also create opportunities for dramatic irony.
+Writing for readers of different ages can also create opportunities for dramatic irony.
 For example, if you’re writing a book with child characters, an adult reader might understand references, euphemisms, or just plain old boring adult stuff in a way your child characters (and potentially child readers) don’t.

 Readers of Philip Pullman’s Northern Lights trilogy, for example, experience dramatic irony when the characters talk of parallel worlds similar to theirs, because we are reading in one of those very worlds (another example here is that readers may also experience layers of meaning from knowledge of our world’s Christianity, which the characters in his alternate world don’t have).